 Additionally, the department has partnered with a number of groups to provide supports to students, schools, districts and families.
 The state supported distance learning resources for teachers and principals, and built upon those opportunities through Summer 2020 and into the 2020-21 school year.
-Further, the department partners with PBS to provide programming to families, higher education to provide family-based support, family resource guides, CTE partners to ensure students were able to access content virtually as needed, the Tennessee STEM Innovation Network to provide regular access to STE(A)M learning resources, and more.
+Further, the department partners with PBS to provide programming to families, higher education to provide family-based support, family resource guide, CTE partners to ensure students were able to access content virtually as needed, TSIN to provide regular access to STE(A)M resources, and more.
 The department will continue to incorporate these best practices of asynchronous training, combined with in-person and follow-up coaching and support to maximize lessons learned and overall impact and scale.

-As supported by prioritized needs in Table A1, Tennessee will focus on ensuring that districts have summer programming plans and supports in place to address academic remediation and acceleration; that they are appropriately staffed with both teachers and support positions to address academic and mental health needs of students; and that they have scheduled staff members to attend free trainings over the summer.
+As supported by prioritized needs in Table A1, Tennessee will focus on ensuring that districts have summer programming plans and supports in place to address academic remediation and acceleration; that they are appropriately staffed with both teachers and support positions to address academic and mental health needs of students; and that they have scheduled staff members to attend training over the summer for the remainder of the 2020-21 school year.
 Further, there have been a host of summer learning curriculum resources provided for math, science, and English language arts, grades 1-8.